The Harrison Research Group

 • Nanofluidic segmentation and injection

 The work in the Harrison lab ranges from instrument fabrication and development to the validation of analytical processes and theories.
-An atmosphere of cooperation and collaboration is emphasized in the lab to take advantage, and expand, the knowledge of all the members.
+An atmosphere of cooperation and collaboration is emphasized in the lab to take advantage of, and expand, the knowledge of all the members.
 Group members will leave the group with a fundamental knowledge of all techniques used in the group regardless of their chosen research topic.